elasticpath/epcc-cli/README.md

 3. `--max-concurrency` will control the maximum number of concurrent commands that can run simultaneously.
     * This differs from the rate limit in that if a request takes 2 seconds, a rate limit of 3 will allow 6 requests in flight at a time, whereas `--max-concurrency` would limit you to 3.
 A higher value will slow down initial start time.

+#### Headers

+Headers can be set in one of three ways, depending on what is most convenient

+1. Via the `-H` argument.
+   * This header will be one time only.
+2. Via the `EPCC_CLI_HTTP_HEADER_0` environment variable.
+   * This header will be always be set.
+3. Via the `epcc header set`
+   * These headers will be set in the current profile and will stay until unset.
+You can see what headers are set with `epcc headers status`
+   * Headers set this way support aliases.
+   * You can also additionally group headers into groups with `--group` and then clear all headers with `epcc headers clear <GROUP>`

 ### Configuration

 #### Via Prompts